artefactual/atom-docs/user-manual/reports-printing/create-physical-storage-report.rst

-The report will include 1 row for every relation - meaning that a single container might appear in multiple rows of the CSV report, showing each time the storage container has been linked to a description or acccession.
+The report will include 1 row for every relation - meaning that a single container might appear in multiple rows of the CSV report, showing each time the storage container has been linked to a description or accession.

 The image below shows 3 rows from an example report, as an example.
 The first row below the column headers displays an unlinked container - that is, a